-Significant Fraud Cases
+Significant Fraud and Financial Crime Cases

 - R v.
 KT [2016/2017] – Norwich Crown Court.
 Instructed to defend one of 3 company directors prosecuted by Trading Standards for conspiracy to defraud worth in excess of £10m relating to the deliberate mis-selling of satellite system insurance and anti-spam telephone services.

 - Operation Mulgrave – Southwark CC.
 Instructed to act for a former executive of a major insurance broker charged with defrauding the company of £millions by means of payments to sham introducing agents in overseas territories.